 Though in hindsight it might seem unbelievable (if nothing else, because of how stupid it was) the fact remains that, when the documentary was made, heavy metal was still considered a dangerous or at least controversial interest for someone to have.
 Let’s not forget that 1986 is only a couple of years after the PMRC hearings, and right in the middle of the satanic panic, where heavy metal music was often seen as an indicator of potential criminal satanic behavior.
 With those social dynamics happening in the background, it’s no surprise that drugs, alcohol, anger, and a general rejection of whatever society deemed “acceptable,” are the common thread uniting most of the people being interviewed; they’re outcasts who have found a place where they belong.
 This is probably why attempts at re-creating the feel of HMPL at modern shows usually miss the mark: With heavy metal no longer being controversial it’s difficult to recreate the same asocial (if not downright antisocial) atmosphere.
 It’s artificial; it’s people cosplaying as outcasts.

 With this I’m not trying to romanticize the image of the kids portrayed in the documentary, or attribute to them some idealized working class sensitivities.
 On the contrary; just as it happens with any random assortment of humans, a few of them are probably great people, and the rest probably grew up to be massive assholes.
 But the magic of HMPL is that it gives us so little information about who these kids are, that we can just fill in the blanks with whatever makes sense to us.
-In my case, my mind takes me back to my first heavy metal concert ever, when I was just 14 years old (Metallica, 1999, if you must know).
+In my case, my mind takes me back to my first heavy metal concert ever, when I was just 14 years old.
 Just a few months after the death of my father, and only a few days shy of my 15th birthday, I spent about 10 hours just waiting for the doors of the arena to open.
 We got there early in the morning (though we were far from being the first in line), and spent all day waiting, eating pizza, and just talking with complete strangers.
 I was scared shitless (South American heavy metal concerts were, at the time, a much more intimidating venture) but still giddy with excitement.
 I was rather antisocial back then (and, to an extent, I still am), but as uncomfortable and tiring as that first concert was, I knew I was home.

 I think that, in a way, this is why HMPL has resonated with so many people, way beyond those who just see it for the vicarious embarrassment.
 It gives metal fans an opportunity to go back to the naivete, excitement, and pathological stupidity that comes from being young and going to a metal show.
 Just like Santa Claus and Christmas, bands and concerts lose some of their charm as we grow older.
 It’s not that they get boring, or that you don’t want to go anymore (pre-pandemic I was still going to as many shows and festivals as I possibly could) but instead that they’re no longer the almost mystical experience that you felt as a kid.
 You have a better understanding of your place in the world, you see the band as made up of mere humans (as opposed to semi-divine characters) and feel much less committed to hanging around after the show in the hopes of getting a picture or an autograph.
 Basically, you grow up (and/or become what South Park calls a cynical asshole).
 It’s just a part of life.